 - Show the actions on the table toolbar.

 - In rare cases, show the actions within the line item.
 One example would be an Add to Cart button in a shopping application.
 Since these actions are repeated on every line and thus use a lot of screen real estate, do this only for a maximum of one or two actions.
 In this case, show the action trigger near the content to which it belongs.
 Do not add a specific column for actions.
-Use transparent-style buttons instead, except if the action trigger belongs to a link.
+Use transparent-style buttons instead, unless the action trigger belongs to a link.